Slasher movies make up one of the biggest subgenres in horror, with origins rooted in Italian giallo films of the 1960s and 1970s.

 The babysitter victim isn't a new archetype in horror films, rooted in an urban legend from way back in the 1960s.
 This, in conjunction with the murder spree of William Patrick Fyfe in Montreal, was the inspiration behind Black Christmas.

-The word "babysitter" might bring to mind John Carpenter's Halloween, but that was actually made four years after Black Christmas and was influenced by this not-so-Christmas film.
+The word "babysitter" might bring to mind John Carpenter's Halloween, but that was actually made four years after Black Christmas and was actually influenced by this not-so-Christmas film.

 Like a lot of slasher films—and even many horrors and thrillers—it all starts with some creepy phone calls.
 A group of sorority sisters are hounded by threatening calls, then stalking, then killing.